zowe/docs-site/docs/user-guide/configure-certificates.md

 Zowe supports certificates that are stored either in a USS directory **Java KeyStore** format or else held in a **z/OS Keyring**.  z/OS keystore are the preferred choice for storing certificates where system programmers are already familiar with their operation and usage.
 The user ID setting up a keystore and connecting it with certificates requires elevated permissions, and in scenarios where you need to create a Zowe sandbox environment or for testing purposes and your TSO user ID doesn't have authority to manipulate key rings, USS keystores are a good alternative.

-If you are using a USS keystore, then the script `zowe-setup-certificates.env` is the configuration step required to create the USS directory that contains the certificate.
+- If you are using a USS keystore, then the script `zowe-setup-certificates.env` is the configuration step required to create the USS directory that contains the certificate.
 This is described in detail in [Configuring Zowe certificates in a USS KeyStore](./configure-certificates-keystore.md).

-If you are using a key ring, the sample JCL member `ZWEKRING` provided in the PDS library `SZWESAMP` contains the security commands to create a key ring and manage its associated certificates.
-This is described in [Configuring Zowe certificates in a key ring](./configure-certificates-keyring.md).
-This covers instructions for how to configure Zowe to work with either a
+- If you are using a key ring, the sample JCL member `ZWEKRING` provided in the PDS library `SZWESAMP` contains the security commands to create a key ring and manage its associated certificates.
+This is described in [Configuring Zowe certificates in a key ring](./configure-certificates-keyring.md) which provides instructions for how to configure Zowe to work with the following certificates.
-    - a self signed certificate
+  - a self-signed certificate
   - a certificate signed with an existing certificate authority
-    - an existing certificate already held in the SAF database that can be added to the ZoweKeyring.
+  - an existing certificate already held in the SAF database that can be added to the Zowe key ring.

 For both scenarios, where the certificate is held in a USS Java Keystore or a z/OS key ring, the USS `KEYSTORE_DIRECTORY` is still required which is created with the script `zowe-setup-certificates.sh`.

-In the USS scenario this directory holds the .cer and .pem files for the certificate itself, while for the key ring scenario this directory stores details for the location and name of the ZoweKeyring and its certificates.
+- In the USS scenario, this directory holds the `.cer` and `.pem` files for the certificate itself.
+- In the key ring scenario, this directory stores the location and name of the Zowe key ring and its certificates.

 ## Keystore directory creation